-Step 13 - Trouble Shooting
+Step 13 - Troubleshooting

-- The #1 problem people have with this project is that they had issues uploading the code. - A longer line of paint is much more useful than a short line of paint. - We used a 460 ohm resistor, however you can use larger ones if you want.
-Test to see what happens when you use a larger resistor. - When in doubt, use the "sequential tone" code.
-The "constant" tone is super annoying. - You can use this EXACT same process with ANY Arduino project that uses a variable resistor.
+- The #1 problem people have with this project is that they had issues uploading the code. - A longer line of paint is much more useful than a short line of paint. - We used a 460 ohm resistor, however you can use one with a higher value if you want.
+Test to see what happens when you use a higher value resistor. - When in doubt, use the "sequential tone" code.
+The "constant" tone can be a bit annoying. - You can use this EXACT same process with ANY Arduino project that uses a variable resistor.
 Controlling a servo or LED is really simple using this process.